usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

-Department notes that while the requirement to comply with the technical standard set forth in subpart H of this part is new, the underlying obligation to ensure that all services, programs, and activities, including those provided via the web and mobile apps, are accessible is not.
-106 Title II currently requires public entities to, for example, provide equal opportunity to participate in or benefit from services, programs, or activities; 107 make reasonable modifications to policies, practices, or procedures; 108 and ensure that communications with people with disabilities are as effective as communications with others, which includes considerations of timeliness, privacy, and independence.
-109 Accordingly, although public entities do not need to comply with subpart H until two or three years after the publication of the final rule, they will continue to have to take steps to ensure accessibility in the meantime, and will generally have to achieve compliance
+Department notes that while the requirement to comply with the technical standard set forth in subpart H of this part is new, the underlying obligation to ensure that all services, programs, and activities, including those provided via the web and mobile apps, are accessible is not. {% fn 106 %} Title II currently requires public entities to, for example, provide equal opportunity to participate in or benefit from services, programs, or activities; {% fn 107 %}
+make reasonable modifications to policies, practices, or procedures; {% fn 108 %}and ensure that communications with people with disabilities are as effective as communications with others, which includes considerations of timeliness, privacy, and independence. {% fn 109 %}
+Accordingly, although public entities do not need to comply with subpart H until two or three years after the publication of the final rule, they will continue to have to take steps to ensure accessibility in the meantime, and will generally have to achieve compliance